BME-MIT-IET/iet-hf2021-v-dqw4w9wgxcq/docs/deployment-assistance.md

 to use our little CLI toolto run in Docker.
 The docker build can be called after Gradle build only.

+We used the CI to push the image to DockerHub.

 ##Usage
 - `gradle cli:shadowJar`
 - `sudo docker build -t ontomalizer .`
 - `sudo docker run -it --rm -v "$(pwd):/doc" ontomalizer /doc/file1`

+Ci will push the new image from the master branch.

 ##Lessons learned
-Keep our Dockerfile simple with separation of build stages and using a moder build toochain.
+Keep our Dockerfile simple with separation of build stages and using a modern build toochain.